codeheaven-io/codeheaven.io/_posts/2015-12-14-testing-react-components-with-enzyme.markdown

 ## Conclusion

 Enzyme is a great test utility for React.
-It provides a well written API (and intuitive to use), has a great documentation and it's methods make it easier to unit test React components'.
+It provides a well written API (and intuitive to use), has a great documentation and its methods make it easier to unit test React components'.
 I suggest that you give it a try!

 ## References